African-American Shakespeare Company: Location

-AASC is a resident organization at the city-owned African American Art and Culture Complex (AAACC) with its office located at 762 Fulton Street Suite 306 in San Francisco, California, 94102.
-Since 2002, it has staged its productions at the 200-seat Buriel Clay Theater located on the ground floor of the AAACC building with an annual audience of over 7,500 patrons.
-However, for its 2016–17 season, it has moved its productions from the Buriel Clay Theater to the San Francisco War Memorial and Performing Arts Center's Herbst Theatre for Cinderella, Marines' Memorial Theatre for August Wilson's Jitney, and San Francisco Opera's Taube Atrium Theatre for William Shakespeare's The Winter's Tale.
+For its 2016–17 season, it moved its productions from the Buriel Clay Theater to the San Francisco War Memorial and Performing Arts Center's Herbst Theatre for Cinderella, Marines' Memorial Theatre for August Wilson's Jitney, and San Francisco Opera's Taube Atrium Theatre for William Shakespeare's The Winter's Tale.
 Callender states the reason for the move was due to "the business operations model of the Complex has changed under the new leadership, which has made it increasingly difficult to produce our works.
 The leadership has reduced our rehearsal time, tech time, and preview times."

 Productions

-Its signature production of the classic Cinderella fairytale is an annual holiday tradition.
+Its signature production of the classic Cinderella fairytale is an annual holiday tradition. ‘’Cinderella’’ is staged by different directors and continuously updated.
+The annual show began in 2000.
+The 2016 version included more dance, and Sherri Young directed a feminist version of it in 2017.

 In addition to Cinderella, AASC typically produces two Shakespearean plays and one play by a contemporary playwright each season.
 Seasons begin in September/October and lasts through May/June.
-The 2016–17 season will be its 22nd year.

 Past productions includes William Shakespeare's Othello, Antony and Cleopatra, The Comedy of Errors, Julius Caesar, The Merry Wives of Windsor, Romeo and Juliet, The Taming of the Shrew, The Tempest, and Twelfth Night; Tennessee Williams' Cat on a Hot Tin Roof; and George C. Wolfe's The Colored Museum.